Insects for food. Twelve most delicious insect dishes Eating insects

 Tarantula

-These arachnids are fried in oil until crispy in Cambodia and Venezuela.
-Salt, sugar, and sometimes garlic are added and sold as street food.
-They eat whole tarantulas.
-And if the legs of the creatures are crispy, then the fat bellies are rather sticky.
-In the jungles of Venezuela, you can find a tarantula the size of a plate.
-This type of tarantula is considered a delicacy and is roasted over an open fire.
+Residents of Cambodia and Venezuela fry these arachnids in oil until crispy.
+Salt, sugar and sometimes garlic are added and sold as street food.
+They eat tarantulas whole.
+And if the creatures’ legs are crispy, their thick bellies are quite sticky.
+In the jungles of Venezuela you can find a tarantula the size of a dinner plate.
+This type of tarantula is considered a delicacy and is fried over an open fire.
 It tastes like crab meat.

 Termite

-In West Africa, Australia, and parts of Latin America, termites are eaten by residents.
-They are eaten raw, grilled or fried in oil.
+In West Africa, Australia and some areas of Latin America, residents eat termites.
+They are eaten raw, fried over charcoal or in oil.
 Termites taste like carrots.

 Residents of Japan love to eat wasp larvae.
-They are carefully removed from the nest, cooked in soy sauce with added sugar.
+They are carefully removed from the nest and cooked in soy sauce with added sugar.
 Eaten as a snack.
 Taste: sweetish, crispy

 Huhu beetle larvae

-These insects are adored by the natives of New Zealand.
-The huge fat larva is regarded as a delicacy and eaten as a snack.
-People gather them under rotting tree trunks.
-Valued for their high protein content, they taste like peanut butter.
+These insects are loved by the natives of New Zealand.
+The huge, thick larva is considered a delicacy and is eaten as a snack.
+People collect them under rotting tree trunks.
+Valued for their high protein content, their taste is reminiscent of peanut butter.

-In Mexico and South Africa locals eat stink bugs.
-So that the smell is not felt, the insects are soaked in warm water.
-In Africa, they are first decapitated and then boiled and dried in the sun.
-Used as a snack.
-To taste, the insect resembles a mixture of cinnamon and iodine.
+In Mexico and South Africa local residents eat stink bugs.
+To prevent the smell from being felt, insects are soaked in warm water.
+In Africa, they are first beheaded and then boiled and dried in the sun.
+Eat as a snack.
+The insect tastes like a mixture of cinnamon and iodine.

 Fried bamboo worms